ryim/Newcastle-University-Off-Campus-Access/README.md

 # Newcastle University Off-Campus Access

 This is an UNOFFICIAL repository/guide, aimed at enabling staff/students at Newcastle University to work off-campus more effectively.
 Please distribute to anyone who could need it.
-Please report any issues via Github or by emailing richard.yim@newcastle.ac.uk.
+Please report any issues via Github or by emailing me via my work address.
 Any other comments are also welcome through these channnels.

 ## Accessing journal articles through Newcastle University's systems, without using /Remote Desktop
 Many journals and publishers restrict full text access to institutions/individuals who have subscriptions.